All Episodes

 They only got it because they fought for it.

-Anyway, we've got 50,000, if you can believe it.
+Anyway, we've got 50,000, if you can believe it, 50,000 text messages, emails between these two lovers.

-And anyway, so under these rules, you know, the only way that these Congressional Oversight Committee can see it is they have to go over to another building in the DOJ at their headquarters, and they only get to see the redacted versions of text messages.
+And anyway, so under these rules, you know, the only way that these Congressional Oversight Committee can see it is they have to go over to another building in the DOJ at their headquarters, and they only get to see redacted versions of text messages.

-And and so that raises questions.
+And so that raises questions.

 Well, why did Contreras recuse himself?